Re-Elect Rotterdam Supervisor Steven A. Tommasone

 Here are highlights of some of our recent accomplishments:

-Work completed includes the resurfacing of our tennis courts at Juracka Park and Esposito Park, redevelopment of our basketball courts at Carman, Esposito, and Memorial Parks, and with a grant from Schenectady County, work has begun at Woestina Park with additional improvements in the works.
+Work completed includes the resurfacing of our tennis courts at Juracka Park and Esposito Park, redevelopment of our basketball courts at Carman, Esposito, and Memorial Parks, and with a grant from Schenectady County, work was completed at Woestina Park with additional improvements in the works.
 With the help of local Boy Scouts, and investments by our Town, we've completed rehabilitation of our Great Flats Nature Trail entrance and parking lot.

 Our shared vision of improving our water and sewer infrastructure, bring in new commercial projects and redevelop empty buildings, introducing new mixed use zoning, and development of senior housing and related services throughout our town will bring us the tax base we need to improve our town infrastructure and keep property taxes low.